ConorShirren/nimo-crypto-api/README.md

 Github Actions is used to automatically deploy resources to AWS after a succesful merge of dev into main.

 ### Notes
 - AWS SES is used to send emails.
-At the moment, my personal email (cshirren@gmail.com) and a demo email account have be pre-validated as known identities for AWS SES - this is required as my AWS Account is in a Sandbox Env.
+At the moment, my personal email (cshirren@gmail.com) and a demo email account have been pre-validated as known identities for AWS SES - this is required as my AWS Account is in a Sandbox Env.
 The below email account can be used to test the API endpoints and view subsequent emails.
     - email: conorshirren.nimo@gmail.com
     - password: conorshirren